-Castor oil contains ricinoleic acid; an Omega-9 fatty acid and one of the essential aminos that the body needs to keep healthy.
-Combined with aloe vera, it helps to nourish the scalp and repair damaged cells, strengthening each hair follicle to reduce hair fall and prevent breakage.
-Woohoo!
+Castor oil contains Ricinoleic acid, an Omega-9 fatty acid and one of the essential aminos that the body needs to keep healthy.
+Combined with aloe vera, it helps to nourish the scalp and repair damaged cells, strengthening each hair follicle and preventing breakage.

 Honestly, there appears to be no scientific evidence to back up castor oil as a treatment for hair loss.
 But a lot of people in hair loss forums claim that it has made a difference in their lives.
-And that it’s especially great for dry hair.
 So… worth a try, right?!

 Follow this recipe twice a week.

 I was told by an ayurvedic doctor that foods such as garlic, onion and ginger are wonderful for stimulating hair growth.
 Thinking he meant to include more in my diet, I assured him that it wouldn’t be a problem; I loved eating those foods!

 But actually, he meant that they’re most effective when used topically.
 Cue a week of me alternating between rubbing bulbs of garlic, chunks of onions and a fresh root of ginger all over my patches.
 My head was like the base of a stirfry (and that was before I got into sesame oil).